Learn to Hunt

 Please note, any discharge from a facility or construction site that may temporarily degrade an Outstanding National Resource Water or Outstanding State Resource Water is required to be permitted by an individual NPDES permit, as stipulated in 567 Chapter 64 of the Iowa Administrative Code and in the Iowa Antidegradation Implementation Procedure.
 General permit coverage is not available for these discharges.
 The list of these waters is located in Appendix B of the Antidegradation Implementation Procedure.

-To apply for coverage under GP #2, use the Online Storm Water General Permit Application.
+To apply for coverage under GP #2, use the Online Stormwater General Permit Database.

 Industrial and commercial activities that are classified as having "stormwater discharge associated with industrial activity" are required to obtain permit coverage.
 EPA's definition of "stormwater discharge associated with industrial activity" from 40 CFR 122.26 and in Iowa Administrative Code 567 IAC Chapter 60 can be found at this link: Definition - Stormwater Discharge.

 Most industrial activities are covered under General Permit No. 1 (GP #1) or by individual permits.

 Facilities such as asphalt plants, concrete batch plants, quarries, sand and gravel pits, and rock crushers are covered under General Permit No. 3 (GP #3).

 A summary of the types of industrial facilities and activities subject to the regulations are provided in Table 1, "Facilities or Activities Defined as Industrial Activities Subject to Stormwater Discharge Application Requirements".

-To apply for coverage under GP #1 or GP #3, use the Online Storm Water General Permit Application.
+To apply for coverage under GP #1 or GP #3, use the Online Stormwater General Permit Database.

 If all industrial materials and activities at your facility are protected by a storm resistant shelter that prevents exposure to rain, snow, snowmelt, and/or runoff, you may not need a stormwater permit.
 Industrial materials or activities include, but are not limited to,